dailydotdev/daily/README.md

 ## 🌲 daily.dev Projects

-daily.dev might look simple on the surface but actually it is powered by a complex and robust system of different applications.
+daily.dev might look simple on the surface but actually, it is powered by a complex and robust system of different applications.
 It contains several services, some are big, others are micro and easy to maintain.
 Below is the list of different projects that we maintain under daily.dev.

 ### 🙌 Community & Docs